-In compiling this strategy, we have also drawn inspiration

-from some of the best national examples, 11 which invite us to consider the whole picture when tackling gender based abuse.
+In compiling this strategy, we have also drawn inspiration from some of the best national examples,16 which invite us to consider the whole picture when tackling gender-based violence.
 This means engaging holistically with victims and their families, involving whole communities in which they and perpetrators live to challenge abusive behaviour, offering victims networks of support, and presenting young people, especially young men, with the guidance and opportunities needed to develop in ways that do not rely on the performance of coercive masculinities.
-This kind of transformative change hinges upon being able to bring Greater Manchester together including the public, professionals, employers, journalists, and politicians to change what we say and do about gender based abuse.
+This kind of transformative change hinges upon being able to bring Greater Manchester together - including the public, professionals, employers, journalists, and politicians to change what we say and do about gender-based violence.

-To achieve this change, the leadership of Greater Manchester's approach to reducing gender based abuse over the next ten years will be defined by:
+To achieve this change, the leadership of Greater Manchester's approach to reducing gender-based violence over the next ten years will be defined by:

-- Accountability to victims and survivors, including children and young people, and their active participation in the cityregion's programme of change. - Sustained engagement with the public, schools, colleges, universities, and employers. - Recognition of the vital roles played by those working in frontline health and social care occupations and specialist service providers, alongside community groups, employers, schools, colleges and universities, in protecting survivors from repeat victimisation. - Openness about the demands the criminal justice system places on victims and its capacities to guarantee safety and justice. - A clear, coordinated, and integrated housing policy that ensures that most victims can stay in their own home, or when not appropriate to do so, that they are rehoused swiftly within Greater Manchester while also maintaining their tenancy rights.
+- Accountability to victims and survivors, including children and young people, and their active participation in the city-region's programme of change. - Sustained engagement with the public, schools, colleges, universities, and employers. - Recognition of the vital roles played by those working in frontline health and social care occupations and specialist, VCSE, 'by and for' service providers, alongside community groups, employers, schools, colleges and universities, in protecting survivors from repeat victimisation.

-Evaluating interventions and ensuring that the views of service users are fully incorporated into our measures of success.
+- Openness about the demands the criminal justice system places on victims and its capacities to guarantee safety and justice. - A clear, coordinated, and integrated housing policy that ensures that most victims can stay in their own home, or when not appropriate to do so, that they are rehoused swiftly within Greater Manchester while also maintaining their tenancy rights. - Evaluating interventions and ensuring that the views of service users are fully incorporated into our measures of success.

-From 2021, we will establish a new Gender Based Abuse Board with the core task of developing and overseeing the implementation of this strategic plan and establishing key milestones to be achieved over the next ten years.
-The Board will include victims and survivors as co-chairs, action plan leads and members.
-They will reflect the diversity of the communities victims and survivors come from and experiences they have.
-The Deputy Mayor will co-chair the Board with a survivor of gender based abuse, appointed annually, and tasked with overseeing the development of core action plans and championing the rights of victims.
-The Co-chairs will be responsible for the coordination and implementation of the gender based abuse strategy, and will draw up a roadmap that establishes an incremental programme of change that identifies key milestones.
+From 2021, we will establish a new Gender-Based Violence Board with the core task of developing and overseeing the implementation of this strategic plan and establishing key milestones to be achieved over the next ten years.
+The Board will include victims and survivors with lived experience of gender-based violence as co-chairs, action plan leads and members.
+They will reflect the diversity of the communities, victims and survivors come from and experiences they have.
+The Deputy Mayor will co-chair the Board with a survivor of genderbased violence, appointed annually, and tasked with overseeing the development of core action plans and championing the rights of victims.
+The Co-chairs will be responsible for the coordination and implementation of the Gender-Based Violence Strategy, and will draw up a roadmap that establishes an incremental programme of change that identifies key milestones.

 The Board will be supported by operational leads from across Greater Manchester to ensure all key priorities are met.
 The Board will provide a forum that enables young people's voices, including the work of the Youth Combined Authority, to be heard alongside those of adult survivors and those organisations that represent them.
-The Board will work in tandem with the Greater Manchester Women and Girls Equality Panel12 and the Racial Equality Panel, 13 and be intrinsic to meeting their strategic objectives.
+The Board will work in tandem with the Greater Manchester Women and Girls Equality Panel17 and the Racial Equality Panel,18 and be intrinsic to meeting their strategic objectives.